 First, a police officer can help you collect contact information, witness statements, and an accident report.

-Second, an officer will determine who likely broke driving laws and issue a citation to the allegedly guilty party.
+Second, an officer will determine who likely violated traffic laws and issue a citation to the allegedly liable party.
 Yet, what most do not know is that an officer does not determine civil liability for damages.
 Instead, that is up to a judge or jury to decide.

 While it can feel like adding insult to injury to receive a ticket after a car accident, responding police officers typically write a ticket when the evidence at the scene of the accident shows that someone committed a traffic violation.

 Although a ticket can have implications for your resulting personal injury claim, it doesn’t guarantee or prohibit compensation.

 Yes, you can pursue compensation even if no one was ticketed after your accident.
 Not writing a ticket doesn’t mean that no one was at fault, it simply means that the responding officer didn’t have enough evidence immediately available to make a judgment of fault.

 Your car accident attorney will investigate to determine who was at fault and proceed with your claim accordingly.

 A ticket represents the responding officer’s judgment of fault.
 Although this may come into play as your claim proceeds, your insurance company, the other driver’s insurance company, and your respective lawyers will all conduct independent investigations to make their own judgments of fault.

 If your case proceeds to a trial, a judge and jury will listen to the evidence and arguments of the lawyers to reach their judgments of the fault and render a final verdict.
 While the responding officer’s judgment may be a weighty piece of evidence in a trial, it isn’t guaranteed to seal the case one way or the other.